Yearofthedragon24/Freddy-s-Bicycle-Dashboard-in-Power-BI/README.md

 ## 🎯 Purpose

-This project aims to demonstrate how data can be transformed into actionable insights using Power BI.
+This project aims to analyze and visualize business performance using Power BI.

+The goal is to transform raw data into actionable insights that support better decision-making across sales, HR, geography, and inventory management.

-It focuses on analyzing key business areas such as sales, geography, HR, and inventory, while showcasing skills in data modeling, DAX, and dashboard design.
+It also demonstrates skills in data modeling, DAX, and interactive dashboard design.